 Air Quality Testing

-Healthy Air believes air quality testing is something homeowners should consider, especially if someone in the home has sinus, respiratory issues or other health problems related to air quality.
-However, an initial simple air screening that includes a particle scan, moisture measurements, humidity and through visual inspection will usually uncover serious air quality issues.
+Healthy Air USA believes air quality testing is something homeowners should consider, especially if someone in the home has sinus, respiratory issues or other health problems related to air quality.
+However, an initial simple air screening that includes a particle scan, moisture measurements, humidity and thorough visual inspection will usually uncover serious air quality issues.
 An environmentalist experienced in building science can often identify the problem without testing.
 It is better to invest in a solution or solutions to correct problems before testing.
 After improvements have been made, testing can then be done to assure the work was done correctly and air quality meets certain standards.
-Healthy Air USA, Inc. stands out as a leader in identifying issues that create and sustain poor air quality and provide solutions that improve and maintain superior air quality.
+Healthy Air USA. stands out as a leader in identifying issues that create and sustain poor air quality and providing solutions that improve and maintain superior air quality.
 Call us now for an air-quality screening and assessment.
-Healthy Air USA, Inc. at 770-205-1710 or contact us at info@HealthyAirUSA.com.
+Healthy Air USA at 770-205-1710 or contact us at info@HealthyAirUSA.com.

 Air Quality Screening and Testing